Berlin: 1900–1945

 NSDAP rule diminished Berlin's Jewish community from 160,000 (one-third of all Jews in the country) to about 80,000 due to emigration between 1933 and 1939.
 After Kristallnacht in 1938, thousands of the city's Jews were imprisoned in the nearby Sachsenhausen concentration camp.
 Starting in early 1943, many were deported to ghettos like Łódź, and to concentration and extermination camps such as Auschwitz.

-Berlin hosted the 1936 Summer Olympics for which the Olympic stadium was built.

-During World War II, Berlin was the location of multiple Nazi prisons, forced labor camps, 17 subcamps of the Sachsenhausen concentration camp for men and women, including teenagers, of various nationalities, including Polish, Jewish, French, Belgian, Czechoslovak, Russian, Ukrainian, Romani, Dutch, Greek, Norwegian, Spanish, Luxemburgish, German, Austrian, Italian, Yugoslavian, Bulgarian, Hungarian, a camp for Sinti and Romani people (see Romani Holocaust), and the Stalag III-D prisoner-of-war camp for Allied POWs of various nationalities.
+During World War II, Berlin was the location of multiple Nazi prisons, forced labor camps, 17 subcamps of the Sachsenhausen concentration camp for men and women, including teenagers, of various nationalities, a camp for Sinti and Romani people (see Romani Holocaust), and the Stalag III-D prisoner-of-war camp for Allied POWs of various nationalities.

-During World War II, large parts of Berlin were destroyed during Allied air raids and the 1945 Battle of Berlin.
-The Allies dropped 67,607 tons of bombs on the city, destroying 6,427 acres of the built-up area.
+Parts of Berlin – including large parts of the city center – were destroyed in the bombing of Berlin by Allied air raids in and the 1945 Battle of Berlin.
+The Allies dropped 67,607 tons of bombs on the city, destroying 6,427 acres (26 km^{2}) of the built-up area.
 Around 125,000 civilians were killed.
-After the end of World War II in Europe in May 1945, Berlin received large numbers of refugees from the Eastern provinces.
-The victorious powers divided the city into four sectors, analogous to Allied-occupied Germany the sectors of the Allies of World War II (the United States, the United Kingdom, and France) formed West Berlin, while the Soviet Union formed East Berlin.
+After the end of World War II in Europe in May 1945, Berlin received large numbers of refugees from the former eastern territories of Germany.
+The victorious powers divided the city into four sectors, in a similar way to Allied-occupied Germany.
+The sectors of the western allies (the United States, the United Kingdom, and France) formed West Berlin, while the Soviet sector formed East Berlin.